open-webrtc-toolkit/owt-server/doc/servermd/API.md

 **Note**:

     preference_body={
-        preference: object,     // Preference of this token would be used to connect through
+        preference: object(Preference),     // Preference of this token would be used to connect through, refers to Data Model.
         user: string,           // Participant's user ID
         role: string            // Participant's role
     }